-Of Scottish descent, Bruce Forbes Simpson (b.
-1923) was born in Brisbane and grew up on a small selection west of Mackay, where his father grew sugar.
+Of Scottish descent, Bruce Forbes Simpson (1923-2019) was born in Brisbane and grew up on a small selection west of Mackay, where his father grew sugar.
 He was educated at a local school.
 In 1944 he obtained a job as a stockman on ‘Alexandria’, a station on the Barkly Tableland in the Northern Territory.
 After working on several stations in Queensland and the Northern Territory, he became a boss drover in 1951.
 His team brought cattle from northern Western Australia and the Northern Territory to the Channel Country in Queensland.
 By 1960 road transport was taking over and the long droving trips from the East Kimberleys came to an end.
 Simpson settled in Winton, Queensland, where he opened a saddlers shop.
 In his retirement he moved to Caboolture, near Brisbane.

 Like many drovers, Simpson was familiar with the poetry of Henry Lawson, Harry Morant, Will Ogilvie and other balladists and he began to write verse as a young man.
 Under the name ‘Lancewood’ he had poems published in the North Queensland Register and later in The Bulletin.
 He has continued to write poems, was the first winner of the Bronze Swagman Award for Bush Verse, and has appeared at country literary festivals and folk festivals.
 Encouraged by Ted Egan, he later wrote books based on his experiences as a drover, including Packhorse drover (1996), In Leichhardt’s footsteps; more stories from the packhorse drover (1997), Hell, highwater and hardcases (1999) and Where the outback drovers ride (2005).